 Then, he showed me a second scan.
-There was muscle everywhere!
-Everything that should be hypertrophied is.
-The doctor explained that this scan is from a man with a disc injury and that his healthy back was achieved through a protocol that focused on weight-bearing exercises that encouraged para-spinal and multifidus hypertrophy.
-In other words, the specific adaptation the body learns from yoga or Pilates is specific only to those modalities.
-Whereas, the way to correct muscle atrophy is by producing hypertrophy… or in this case “phased loading” of the lumbar multifidus muscle.
+There was muscle everywhere along both sides of the spine!
+Everything that should be hypertrophied was.
+The doctor explained that the second scan was from a man with a disc injury and that his healthy back was achieved through a rehab protocol that encouraged para-spinal and multifidus hypertrophy.
+You heard me right... weight training.
+As my doctor explained it, the specific adaptation the body learns from yoga or Pilates is specific only to those modalities.
+Whereas, the way to correct muscle atrophy is by producing hypertrophy… or with back problems“phased loading” of the lumbar multifidus muscle.

 The Phased Rehabilitation Approach

 So, what’s a good back rehabilitation approach?
 First, it’s always best to consult with a specialist who can develop the exact protocol that addresses your particular back issues.
 The key is finding someone who is well-versed in both non-surgical and surgical methods AND is an expert at developing a progressive program that helps adults and athletes return to their level of performance before the injury.
 Tip: If they’re simply giving you a list of exercises without watching how you move, you need to find a different therapist.